PowerDMARC

 Yes, you can have multiple DKIM records on your domain.
 Unlike DMARC or SPF, DKIM sets no limit to the number of records you can configure for a single domain as long as it is permitted by your DNS host.

-What is the DKIM protocol?
+What is the DKIM Protocol?

 DKIM is an email authentication standard, which uses public/private key encryption for the sender’s domain.
 It is the result of a growing need for domain protection, which is vital for the protection against spam.
 With this authentication process, DKIM verifies whether the email was generated from an authorized server (recognized and configured by administrators), thus preventing spam.